DaniilGurski/u03-compatibility-quiz/docs/GAME_MECHANICS.md

 - Save the users names, as they will be used throughout the game

 The section contains a button that starts the game.

+## Get ready

+A semi static HTML section with dynamic content that tells the player's whos turn it is.

 ## Question